vermouthmoth/marionette/README.md

 ```
 $ ./gen_config > config.xml
 ```
-The name of the configuration file can be anything.
+The name of the config file can be anything.
 <details>
 <summary>Additional info</summary>

 `marionette` validates if the format of a given config file is valid using DTD info.
 Valid format rules are written in `config/config.dtd`.
-`gen_config` makes the template include `config/config.dtd`.
+`gen_config` makes the template include `config/config.dtd` as an internal subset.
 If you have moved the location of `gen_config` or `config/config.dtd`, instead run the following.
 ```
 $ ./gen_config /path/to/config.dtd > config.xml